Vietnam.vn - Nền tảng quảng bá Việt Nam

 But neither the US nor China has been able to get what they want from the other.

 Alongside this is a renewed serious commitment to strategic stability, arms control and nuclear negotiations.
-Although the two sides have held rare arms control talks and a meeting on the South China Sea in recent days, these talks have been led by diplomats, not military personnel.
+Although the two sides have held rare arms control talks and a meeting on the South China Sea in recent days, these talks have been led by diplomats , not military personnel.

-“I don’t think they want the crisis to really spiral out of control, although they want the higher risks to force other parties to back down,” said Zack Cooper of the American Enterprise Institute, a Washington-based think tank.
+“I don’t think they want the crisis to really spiral out of control, although they do want the higher risks to force other parties to back down,” said Zack Cooper of the American Enterprise Institute, a Washington-based think tank.

 “They are coming to understand that the Biden administration is pursuing an even more aggressive path than the Trump administration in terms of complexity, breadth and scope in terms of technology restrictions,” said Jude Blanchette of CSIS.